 “A Database: Soviet Graves in Germany.”
 The Russians lost 27 million in WWII, more than half civilians.
 Thousands of Russian war dead, military and civilian, are buried in Germany.

 Churchill said “History is written by the victors.”
 This museum is where the Russians tell their story.
 Everything is in Russian and German.
 Where it appears, English seems an after-thought.
-But in this room, the message is: The Allies — including or especially the Russians — teamed up to throttle the Nazis.
+But in this room, the message is: The Allies — including or especially the Russians — throttled the Nazis.